flame-engine/flame/doc/bridge_packages/flame_rive/rive.md

 ## How to use it

-First, add `animation.riv` file in the assets folder.
+First, start with adding the `animation.riv` file to the assets folder.
 Then load the artboard of the animation to the game using the `loadArtboard` method.
-After, create `StateMachineController` from the loaded artboard and add controller to artboard.
-Then create a `RiveComponent` using artboard.
+After that, create the `StateMachineController` from the artboard and add a controller to it.
+Then you can create a `RiveComponent` using that artboard.

 ```dart
 class RiveExampleGame extends FlameGame with HasTappables {